darkhat123/soc-analyst-portfolio/PacketDetective_writeup.md

 ## Question 2 Authentication through SMB was a critical step in gaining access to the targeted system.
 Identifying the username used for this authentication will help determine if a privileged account was compromised.Which username was utilized for authentication via SMB?

-When a user authenticates to an SMB server the process is as follows:
+When a user authenticates to an SMB server, the process is as follows:
 ✅ Step 1: Client Initiates Connection
 The client sends a Negotiate Protocol Request to the server, offering supported SMB protocol versions.